Features

 Presentation: Use RSpec’s powerful Appearance tools to customize your profile graph’s colors, lines, layout or to add labels and call-outs.

 Languages: You can customize RSpec for use in any language.
-The program comes with several different language files, with more being added regularly.
+The program comes with several different language files (including French, German, Spanish, Russian, Dutch, Czech, and Italian), with more being added regularly.

-Videos: Who reads manuals, anyway?!
-RSpec comes with more than an hour of short 3-minute video tutorials that show you step-by-step how to use the software.
+Videos: RSpec comes with more than an hour of short 3-minute video tutorials that show you step-by-step how to use the software.